mariahquery/druids-webcomponent-demo/README.md

 ## Introduction

-The DRUIDS Web Components demo is designed to provide a seamless and efficient way to integrate DRUIDS functionality into your web applications.
+The DRUIDS Web Components demo was created to demonstrate how one of the DRUIDS components can be developed using the Web Components technologies, along with Lit and Vite frameworks.
+In this case, I developed the Avatar component, based on the DRUIDS by Datadog.

 ## Installation